ClaraAmeller/the-perfect-band/README.md

 # The Perfect Band

-## This project is done with React.js
+## This project is made with React.js

 ### How to execute it